neatpun/real-time-background-replacement/README.md

 ### Description
  Background removal helps with creative portrait photography and much more, helping provide the ability to change the background to a location of your choice.
-There are 3 methods available to use.
+There are 4 methods available to use.
 One is a simple live-method using the webcam, a user can change the background by pressing and holding 'a', 'b', or 'c'.
 Other is live streaming from a mobile app.
 The last one is by requesting the server with pre-recorded video and background picture of choice.
+Fourth one is android app with a Flask server.

 ### Technologies Used
 - Tensorflow